janverschelde/PHCpack/src/doc/source/tutorial.rst

 A Short Tutorial
 ****************

-This section provides a quick getting started guide.
+This chapter provides a quick getting started guide.

 Input formats
 =============